About me

 Developing software

 While performing your thesis in cooperation with us, you will be developing software.
-Please follow these coding conventions to produce better readable code as you might cooperate with other people or other people will continue to work upon your results.
+Please follow the respective coding conventions to produce better readable code as you might cooperate with other people or other people will continue to work upon your results.

 We also have written a short introduction to using Subversion in case you are working with our source-code repository.